"The Trouble with Magical Beings" (A Fantasy) Chapter 8

 “Why, who is it?”
-Daniel whispered not liking the look of the gigantic man, or the very large, forked stick he held threateningly either.
+Daniel asked, not liking the look of the gigantic man, or the very large, forked stick he held threateningly either.

-“It’s Poseidon, King of the Sea and we’ve entered his world without permission,” Naia whispered back fearfully as she stepped behind Daniel hoping Poseidon wouldn’t see her, “And he’s not happy we’re here.”
+“It’s Poseidon, King of the Sea and we’ve entered his world without permission,” Naia said stepping behind Daniel, hoping Poseidon wouldn’t see her, “And he’s not happy we’re here,” she warned them further.

-The King narrowed his sea-green eyes on the bubbled intruders and said one word, “Follow,” in his thunderous voice.
+The King narrowed his sea-green eyes on the bubbled intruders and said one word, “Follow,” in his booming voice.

-Daniel looked up to see a clear domed ceiling; the water above it had parted all the way to the surface of the ocean and was letting in the sunlight.
-When he looked down at his feet he saw they were standing on a clear, like glass, floor and there were eclectic eels swimming along underneath where he stood.
+Daniel looked up and saw a clear domed ceiling; the water above it had parted all the way to the surface of the ocean and was letting in the sunlight.
+Then he looked down and saw they were all standing on a glass floor and there were electric eels swimming under it, in the ocean below.

 “Do all magical creatures have those green eyes?”
 Daniel whispered to Naia as they moved forward.

-“Shhh,” she elbowed him to be quiet and whispered, “We have to show respect,” and then she slipped back behind Daniel hoping to stay out of the king’s sight.
+“Shhh,” she elbowed him to be quiet and warned, “We have to show respect,” and then she slipped behind him hoping to stay out of the king’s sight.

 Poseidon took pity on the land animals.
-His love of horses would not allow him to let them linger in discomfort so he waived his trident and the ponies and stallion and even the suspicious lion were bathed in the warm sunlight.
+His love of horses would not allow him to let them linger in discomfort.
+He waived his trident and the ponies and stallion and even the suspicious lion, were bathed in the warm sunlight.

 Braving the king’s anger, Daniel stepped forward but Poseidon waved him back.

-“You tell me,” he nodded to the horses.
+“One of you tell me,” the king nodded to the horses.

-The stallion bumped Daniel out of the way and stepped in front of him.
+The stallion bumped Daniel out of the way and stepped in front of the ponies.

-The Stallion cleared his throat testing his new ability and then said, “These humans have been granted an adventure your majesty, a magical one,” the stallion said condescendingly, “and they are rather ineptly trying to complete it.”
+The Stallion cleared his throat and said, “These humans have been granted an adventure your majesty, a magical one,” then added, “and they are rather ineptly trying to complete it.”